GDevelopApp/GDevelop-documentation/docs/gdevelop5/community/contribute-to-the-assets-store.md

 GDevelop creators can add assets to the project without having to worry about editing.
 This means that submitted art, has to follow a number of technical constraints:

-## The title, description and prices
+## The title, description and price

 Each pack needs to be defined in `pack.json` file located at the root of your pack folder.
 In it you'll put the pack's name, description, price in Euro, and the categories.